-Starting prophylaxis
+Starting prophylaxis with CFC

-In many centers, an early the approach is initiated by giving a dose of standard FVIII around 25 IU/kg once or twice a week, or standard FIX around 50 IU/kg once a week via a peripheral vein, with the aim of increasing the frequency of administration as soon as possible.
-It is common to apply anesthetic cream to the skin of the child to minimize pain.
+In many centers, an early therapeutic approach is initiated by giving a dose of standard FVIII around 25 IU/kg once or twice a week, or standard FIX around 50 IU/kg once a week via a peripheral vein, with the aim of increasing the frequency of administration as soon as possible.
+It is common to apply an esthetic cream to the skin of the child to minimize pain.
 Achieving venous access via a peripheral vein will be successful in most cases.
 However, with difficulties with venous access it may be necessary to consider a central venous access device (CVAD) - usually a subcutaneous fully implanted central venous catheter (port).
 In fact, current practice differs and in Finland and Denmark most patients get ports.
 A port ensures reliable venous access, enables early home treatment carried out by parents and helps to prevent major bleeds especially when distance to the hemophilia center is long.
 The decision to use a central venous port is often a compromise between the medical goal, the bleeding tendency and familiarity with the devices at the hemophilia centre.
 The most frequent complications with CVADs are infections, mechanical problems and catheter related thromboses (usually clinically silent).
-Most ports can be used for several years without complications [46,47].
-Even if intensive early treatment due to major bleed raises the risk of inhibitors [48]; [49]; [50]), there is no support for the role of port implantation as a risk factor for inhibitor development [48,51].
+Most ports can be used for several years without complications [58,59].